RSS Conference Grants & Bursaries

 Applications will be considered on their individual merits by the honorary officer for meetings and conferences, who will consider making exceptions for special cases among those not in the category of young or student statisticians, or fellows from economically developing areas (EDAs).

-The Society is also able to offer a maximum of four J H West bursaries of £500 each to fellows from economically developing areas (EDAs) to assist with travel costs to the conference.
+A maximum of four J H West bursaries of £500 each will be awarded to fellows from economically developing areas (EDAs) to assist with travel costs to the conference.

 Cathie Marsh bursary